 The city I'd grown up in was the same as when I'd left 62 months earlier.
 But it was different.
 There were many changes, changes which weren't unexpected.
 Cities are constantly morphing and expanding.
 Their character evolves.
 Their vibe shifts to different levels and frequencies.
 What you knew and what's new mix and merge, creating a familiar and sometimes exciting whole.

 While I knew Toronto had changed in the time I'd been gone, seeing those changes was fascinating.
 As I said, I didn't expect the place to stay the same.
 But what I didn't expect was the deep sense of disconnection I felt with the city.
 And with the country.

 I was struck by the knowledge that Toronto and Canada weren't my home any longer.
 That sense had been in the back of my mind and deep in my heart for years, but that truth didn't burst to the surface grab me until I was standing in the heart of the city.

 Everything was familiar, yet there was a distance between the city and me.
 I was a tourist.
 I was someone visiting.
 I was just passing through my city and country of birth.
 My interactions, and the results of those interactions, were minimal.
 They left no stamp or mark, no matter how small or faded.
 I was a part and yet I was apart.

 I would have liked to have stayed in Toronto longer to see some more people and to see more of how the city had changed.
-I would have liked to have hopped across the a few time zones to spend a bit of time in Vancouver (my other favourite city in Canada), too.
+I would have liked to have hopped across a few time zones to spend a bit of time in Vancouver (a city I dearly love), too.
 That wasn't meant to be.
 And I doubt my feelings about where my home truly lay would have changed had I done that.

 To be honest, I couldn't wait to get on the plane at Pearson International, the one that would take me to San Francisco.
 I couldn't wait to get on the second flight that would drop me in New Zealand.
 I couldn't wait to tell the person checking my documents at Auckland airport that it was good to be home.